 How to Remove Yourself From the Internet: Complete 2026 Guide

 You can't erase the entire internet.
-But you can remove 80% of what people actually find when they search for you — your home address, phone number, and relatives list — and you can do it for free.
+But you can remove 80% of what people actually find when they search for you, your home address, phone number, and relatives list, and you can do it for free.

 Step 1.Audit what exists about you

 Search your full name + city in Google, Bing, and DuckDuckGo.
-Also try your name + phone number and name + address.
-Open the first 3 pages of results and note every site that shows your home address, phone number, relatives, or employer.
-This is your removal target list.
+Also try: your name + phone number, your name + home address, your name + employer, and your email address alone.
+Open the first 3 pages of results for each search and note every site that surfaces your data.
+This typically surfaces 10–30 data broker profile pages, old forum accounts, social media profiles, and occasionally press mentions or court records.

 Step 2.Remove yourself from data brokers (highest impact)